wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-coexistence-interoperability/includes/interoperability.md

 Upon acceptance, they are put in the Teams meeting; they must start sharing from the sharing tray in the meeting.

-Meanwhile, the Skype for Business user receives an incoming chat message with the link to the meeting and are guided to join.
+Meanwhile, the Skype for Business user receives an incoming chat message with the link to the meeting and is guided to join.

 This escalation to a Teams meeting is available for both in-tenant interoperability and cross-tenant federated calls and chats.
-It is on by default and there is no setting the admin has to provision.
-However, it is turned off for the user if the admin sets `-AllowPrivateMeetNow` in `CsTeamsMeetingPolicy to $false`.
+It is on by default and there is no setting the administrator has to provision.
+However, it is turned off for the user if the administrator sets `-AllowPrivateMeetNow` in `CsTeamsMeetingPolicy to $false.